Skip to main content

 \begin{equation} \begin{split} P_n^{x_0}(x) & \coloneqq \sum_{k=0}^n \frac{f^{(k)}(x_0)}{k!}{(x-x_0)}^k \\ & = f(x_0) + f'(x_0)(x-x_0) + \frac{f''(x_0)}{2}{(x-x_0)}^2 + \frac{f^{(3)}(x_0)}{6}{(x-x_0)}^3 \\ & \qquad + \cdots + \frac{f^{(n)}(x_0)}{n!}{(x-x_0)}^n . \end{split} \end{equation}

-See Figure 4.8 for the odd degree Taylor polynomials for the sine function at \(x_0=0\text{.}\) The even degree terms are all zero, as even derivatives of sine are again sines, which are zero at the origin.
+See Figure 4.8 for the odd-degree Taylor polynomials for the sine function at \(x_0=0\text{.}\) The even-degree terms are all zero, as even derivatives of sine are again sines, which are zero at the origin.

 Figure 4.8.
 The odd degree Taylor polynomials for the sine function.

-The term \(R_n^{x_0}(x)\coloneqq\frac{f^{(n+1)}(c)}{(n+1)!}{(x-x_0)}^{n+1}\) is called the remainder term.
-This form of the remainder term is called the Lagrange form of the remainder.
+The term \(R_n^{x_0}(x)\coloneqq f(x)-P_n^{x_0}(x) = \frac{f^{(n+1)}(c)}{(n+1)!}{(x-x_0)}^{n+1}\) is called the remainder term.
+This form is called the Lagrange form of the remainder.
 There are other ways to write the remainder term, but we skip those.
 Note that \(c\) depends on both \(x\) and \(x_0\text{.}\)

 Proof.

-Find a number \(M_{x,x_0}\) (depending on \(x\) and \(x_0\)) solving the equation
+Let \(M_{x,x_0}\) be the number (depending on \(x\) and \(x_0\)) solving the equation

 \begin{equation} f(x)=P_{n}^{x_0}(x)+M_{x,x_0}{(x-x_0)}^{n+1} . \end{equation}